 A total of 36 original pieces by Dalí, films by Luis Buñuel, 15 works by Federico García Lorca, histological drawings by Santiago Ramón y Cajal and sketches by Sigmund Freud himself bring visitors to the life of the Empordà creator.

-The exhibition covers the artist’s childhood and his time at the Madrid Student Residence, where his “obsession” with Freud arose after learning about psychoanalysis.
+The exhibition covers the artist’s childhood and his time at the Madrid Student Residence, where his “obsession” with Freud arose following learning regarding psychoanalysis.
 “We have considered the exhibition as a journey from Dalí’s childhood, when his problems and frustrations arose, to his meeting with Freud in 1938,” explained Brihuega.
 Dalí-Freud.
 An obsession has been a reality with loans from funds such as the Dalí Foundation, the Dalí Museum in Florida, the Freud Museum in London or the Thyssen Museum in Madrid, among other collections.
 Freud’s influence on Dalí, very important in his surrealist period, continues throughout his career, and is very present in a special section on the first floor of his Theater-Museum in Figueres.